What is a Peer Recovery Specialist?

 Seek out other opportunities for continued education.
 You can also find information under News and Announcements.

-Medicaid Reimbursement for Peer Recovery Specialist Services
+for Peer Services

 Registered Peer Recovery Specialist (RPRS)